Glossary Of Common Domain And DNS Terms

 Unicast Nameservers

 Nameservers with a single network destination.
-Unicast nameservers are not as reliable and fast as Anycast nameservers.
+Unicast nameservers are not as responsive and fast as Anycast nameservers.
 Our DomainPlus service level uses Unicast nameservers.

 URL